HakiMohamed/SportifsEvents-React/README.md

 5. Open a Pull Request

 ## License
-Specify your project's license here (e.g., MIT, Apache 2.0)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
-Your Name - your.email@example.com
+Your Name - Mohamedhaki70@gmail.com

 Project Link: [https://github.com/HakiMohamed/SportifsEvents-React](https://github.com/HakiMohamed/SportifsEvents-React)